|Nutrition Facts (per serving)|

 More Shrimp Recipes

-- 1 red chilli pepper, deseeded and chopped, optional
+1 red chile pepper, deseeded and chopped, optional

-- Heat 1 tablespoon oil in the wok.
-When the oil is hot, add the minced garlic, chili pepper and the salt and pepper mixture.
-Stir-fry until fragrant (10 - 15 seconds) and then add the shrimp back into the wok.
+Heat 1 tablespoon oil in the wok.
+When the oil is hot, add the minced garlic, chile pepper and the salt and pepper mixture.
+Stir-fry until fragrant (10 to 15 seconds) and then add the shrimp back into the wok.
 Stir-fry to coat the shrimp into the salt and pepper mixture.
 Stir in the green onion or serve as a garnish with the shrimp.
 This is also great over mamaliga.

 More Chinese Shellfish Recipes